EddieXu123/8-puzzle/README.md

 Solving the 8-puzzle with A* search and beam search.

-To test, simply run "java CSDS291PA1 input.txt" in the command line and you will be prompted with certain questions to answer to build the board.
+To test, simply run "java Main TestFile.txt" in the command line.
+You may also replace the text file with your own desired commands.

 # Methods include
   setState (creation of board)